robman/FRESH-model/benchmarks/curved-inference/01/README.md

 ## **4. Analysis**

-The analysis phase centered on identifying consistent curvature signatures across models and prompt types, with a particular focus on the peak curvature layer and the magnitude of divergence between CS and neutral prompts.
+The analysis phase centered on identifying consistent curvature signatures across models and prompt types, with a particular focus on the peak curvature layer and the extent of representational divergence between CS and control prompts.
 All metrics confirmed that residual stream activations were the most reliable source of curvature expression.
-By analyzing the curvature, salience and divergence between concern-shifted and control prompts, we found interpretable, domain-sensitive differences that varied systematically by model and prompt type.
+By analysing the curvature, salience and divergence between concern-shifted and control prompts, we found interpretable, domain-sensitive differences that varied systematically by model and prompt type.

 ### Metric Correlation (Table 4 in paper)